A Nomizu-van Est theorem in Ekedahl's derived $\ell$-adic setting: ``Derived categories'' of -adic representations

+\begin{lemm} Let \(D^b(\Rep_{\fg, \cont}(K, E))\) be the abelian category of finite-dimensional vector spaces over \(E\) endowed with a continuous action of \(K\) \emph{which admit a \(K\)-stable \(\Ocal_E\)-lattice} (this condition is automatically satisfied if \(K\) is compact).
+The functor

 is an equivalence of triangulated categories. \end{lemm} \begin{proof} The fact that this functor is exact is obvious.
-Essential surjectivity essentially follows from the existence of stable \(\Ocal_E\)-lattices in continuous finite-dimensional \(E\)-representations of \(K\).
+Essential surjectivity follows from the fact that for a finite free \(\Ocal_E\)-module \(\Lambda\) any compact subset of \(E \otimes_{\Ocal_E} \Lambda\) is contained in some \(\mfrak_E^{-n} \Lambda\).